SaiVSrini/MCP_SERVER_LLM_ASSISTANT/README.md

 - `/meeting` and `/meeting/schedule` convert times into `datetime` objects, validate the range, and forward the request to `Scheduler.schedule_meeting`.
 - `/pdf` accepts a base64 string, decodes it, extracts text with `PDFProcessor`, redacts the text, and returns the safe version.
 - `/pdf/query` reads files from disk, extracts text, asks `LocalModel.answer_from_documents`, and redacts the response.
-- `/assistant/pdf_question` uploads document bytes directly, processes them, and then calls the same QA helper as above.
+- `/assistant/pdf_question` uploads PDF files, extracts text, and runs the same QA helper.
 - `/web/search` and `/search` run a privacy check on the query, then call `WebSearcher` which tries Google Custom Search, Serper.dev, scrape, and DuckDuckGo in order.
 - `/pizza` and `/pizza/order` validate the Domino’s order payload locally, scrub special instructions, and place the order when live mode is enabled.
 - `/health` returns `{"status": "ok"}` without touching the LLM.